 - An imbalance in the thyroid levels

-- Suffering from diabetes that is insulin dependent
+- Suffering from diabetes i.e. insulin-dependent

 These issues can be treated with patience and proper guidance from a certified doctor.
 A change in the lifestyle and diet can also influence the production of milk.
-Regular pumping sessions should be practiced in between nursing sessions so that the body gets used to increased demand for the milk.
+Regular pumping sessions should be practised in between nursing sessions so that the mother’s body gets used to increased demand for the milk.

-- Food sensitivity or allergy
+- Food sensitivity or allergy.

-- The baby is suffering from Down’s syndrome
+- The baby is suffering from Down’s syndrome.

-Since the baby is newly born and isn’t getting proper milk supply, they may require some special attention from a certified doctor or consultant.
+Since the baby is newly born and isn’t getting proper milk supply, they may require special attention from a certified doctor or consultant.

 - Smoking can cause difficulty in building a regular supply of milk.

 - Stress during the birth of the baby.